kiffoh/battleships/README.md

 ## Additional features

-## Intelligent computer Guessing
+**Intelligent computer Guessing**

-The computer has been designed to guess locally on a successful hit.
+The computer has been designed to guess locally on a successful hit, so do not give it too many chances!

-## Win tracker
+**Win tracker**

 Play multiple games to see who is the true champion with the play again feature!